 You can also find additional Pennine Way pages by going to ‘The Trails’ dropdown menu at the top of the page, clicking on the trail name and browsing the pages in the Further Information column.
 Here you can access pages such as the trail’s Route Description page, Leaflets page, Circular and Linear Walks page and Events.

 Find useful facts and learn more about the Pennine Way below.
 Select the blue tabs below for more details.

-Steeped in history and traversing spectacular landscapes, the iconic Pennine Way stretches for 268 miles (435km) across England’s wild northern uplands.
+Steeped in history and traversing spectacular landscapes, the iconic Pennine Way stretches for 268 miles (431 km) across England’s wild northern uplands.

 The Pennine Way was the first National Trail in England and is one of the UK’s most famous long-distance walks.
 Opened on 24th April 1965, it paved the way for public access to some of England’s wildest landscapes.

 The Pennine Way is hilly and often remote.
-The terrain is varied and in some places the paths are smooth and firm, but in others the path may be narrow and uneven or wet and boggy.
+The terrain is varied: in some places the paths are smooth and firm but in others the path may be narrow and uneven or wet and boggy.
 It’s best to take waterproofs and plenty of dry socks.

 The Trail passes through some of England’s best landscapes and wildlife areas including three National Parks and various National Nature Reserves.
 The variety of habitats make it one of the best places in Europe to see birds like breeding waders in the spring and early summer.

 Other highlights along the route include Stoodley Pike, Top Withins, Malham Cove, Pen-y-ghent, Tan Hill, High Force, Cauldron Snout, High Cup Nick, Cross Fell, Hadrian’s Wall and The Cheviot.

 Visit our Walking Holidays Page for holiday inspiration for the Pennine Way.